-Up to now Antarctica has a unique legal status ruled by the Antarctic Treaty, founded on peaceful scientific cooperation.
+Nobody owns Antarctica or its surrounding Southern Ocean.
 So achieving SCAR's vision and this stated purpose demands that as many countries as possible participate in understanding scientifically the physical, biological, chemical and geological processes at work there, and in using that understanding to predict change both locally and elsewhere in the world.
 To enable all countries to participate in this grand scientific challenge requires that efforts be made to raise their capacity to levels at which they can fully participate in, contribute to, and benefit from the scientific research required to achieve SCAR's vision.
 The term commonly used to describe such efforts is 'Capacity Building'.